Why Is My Tap Water Cloudy?

 In an ideal world, you’d always be able to confidently drink, cook with, and bathe in the water that comes from the sinks in your home.
 Unfortunately, problems with hard water, questionable water quality, and municipally treated water now raise more concerns than ever.
-Many consumers are now heavily reliant upon countertop water filters, tap filters, water softeners, and whole-house filters.
+Many consumers are now heavily reliant upon countertop water filters, tap filters, water softeners, and whole-house water filtration systems.
 If you’ve got cloudy water coming out of your taps, you may be worried about using it.
 Following are six reasons why tap water gets cloudy, along with a few tips for resolving this issue.

 1. There’s Air in Your Pipes